curityio/workload-identities/4-spiffe-and-spire-x509-svids/README.md

 # Strong OAuth Client Credentials with SPIFFE

-A deployment that uses SPIFFE JWT SVIDs and X509 SVIDs as strong client credentials.\
+A deployment that uses SPIFFE X509 SVIDs as strong client credentials.\
-A workload uses SPIFFE SVIDs to get OAuth access tokens.
+A workload uses SPIFFE X509 SVIDs to get OAuth sender-contrained access tokens.

 ## Deploy the System